The "stuff" above this message appears to be ads from Tripod- the web hosting site. it's the price of free hosting.

 The Homestead Strike of 1892 mentions Col. PD Perchment and the Fourteenth Regiment

-Allegheny County, PA 1790 U.S. Census index lists Peter Perchment
+Allegheny County, PA 1790 U.S. Census index lists Peter Perchment BAD LINK

 Wrangell Alaska Newspaper Index mentions William Perchment, died 1928